lastivkagame/coursework_3/README.md

 3.Exist one interesting moment in my code.When I try add browser Visual Studio was very dumb(I don’t know why it) because of it so I solve it in other way.
 At first, I took this part with the browser to another solution and it solution begin work quickly.
 Next I create good exe file by browse and next I simple start it in another process.
 (Sorry for it but now I don’t have more time to fix this
 (Also I will just add a code file about part of the browser)

+4.-> if you download it and want start successfully delete folder 'browser' and unzip the acrhive 'browser'

 simle description: